Blueboxdriver/finalproject/README.md

 Instructions for installation:

-Clone repository and import the project using the .project file
+Pull the repo and run the windowsrunnable.exe